 5. Someone Is Exaggerating

 V – “No word of a lie, he locked me in the bedroom and threatened to burn the house down with me inside and I heard him laughing as he said this to me.
 I am so scared of him.
 He keeps threatening to kill me.
-He rings me at work and comments about how my brakes are dodgy and laughs and puts the ‘phone down.”
+He rings me at work and comments about how my brakes are dodgy and laugh and put the ‘phone down.”

 N – Thinks to themselves “Sure he does, nobody goes on like that, I do like my friend but she is something of an attention seeker.
 Every other day there is one of these stories.”